nus-cs2103/website-base/admin/tp-pe-fragment.md

 <box type="important" icon=":fas-exclamation-circle:" seamless>

 **PE Phase 1 will conducted under exam conditions. ==We will be following the [SoC's E-Exam SOP](https://mysoc.nus.edu.sg/academic/e-exam-sop-for-students/)==**, combined with the deviations/refinements given below.
-Any non-compliance will be dealt with similar to a non-compliance in the final exam.
+Any non-compliance will be dealt with similar to a non-compliance in the final exam.<br>
+  Note: **Those opting for the F2F mode can ignore any Zoom-related points** in the instructions below.

 * **Proctoring will be done via Zoom.** No admission if the following requirements are not met.{% if cs2103 %}
   * **You need two Zoom devices** (PC: chat, audio ~~video~~, Phone: video, ~~audio~~), unless you have an external web cam for your PC.